Introduction to

 -

-In-vivo methods: Direct determination of activities in the body and in the organs.
+In-vivo methods: Direct determination of activities in the body and the organs.

 -